stakater/kubestackplus-docs/content/about/service-definition.md

 SAAP ships with the [Leader Helm application chart](https://github.com/stakater/application), providing a standardized approach to deploying applications.
 This ensures consistent and efficient deployments across all environments within SAAP.

-### Tilt

-SAAP includes [Tilt](https://tilt.dev/) to streamline the developer experience.
-Tilt enables rapid local development and testing for Kubernetes applications, enhancing productivity and ease of use for developers working on SAAP.

 ### SonarQube

 SAAP integrates with SonarQube for robust code quality analysis and security scanning.
 This tool is exclusively for applications deployed on SAAP, ensuring high standards of code integrity and safety.